-The main objective of WP3 is to enable and support a sustainable implementation of PIDs in an EOSC context by working together with PID service providers and infrastructures to meet user needs, align with EOSC PID Policy and to maximise the uptake of good PID practices.
+The main objective of WP3 was to enable and support a sustainable implementation of PIDs in an EOSC context by working together with PID service providers and infrastructures to meet user needs, align with EOSC PID Policy and to maximise the uptake of good PID practices.

 Key tasks